ALDOPUTRA07/ktp_classification/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
+Companies in finance, logistics, or other industries require customer and vendor documents for administrative purposes.
+However, it’s a challenge to ensure that the documents sent by the customer are correct.
+A tool is needed to ensure the proper document is accurate.
+This project could do the task automatically.
 This project is an AI tool based on CNN that classifies documents, including KTP or non-KTP.
 This project is based on CNN with the transfer learning method (using efficient-net).